-However, local people are often ingenious in harnessing wind, sun and manpower for their devices, and while many Africans don't yet have a landline, most have leapfrogged and have cellphones instead.
+However, local people are often ingenious in harnessing wind, sun and manpower for their devices, and while many Africans don't yet have a land line, most have leapfrogged and own cellphones instead.
 In fact, mobile subscriptions are growing faster in Africa than anywhere else.

 Africa has SOME bad roads.
 It also has some pristine highways that are a delight (apart from the occasional meandering animal or herd).
 Where the roads do get bad, as is the case everywhere it rains volumes, is in the interior, where roads are often made of dirt.
 When heavy rains come, those roads may get washed out so it's best not to travel on them too often when it rains.
-Those roads are disappearing as roadworks spread between towns and cities.
+Those roads are disappearing as roadworks expand between towns and cities.

 In urban areas, where social and economic services have improved and where family planning is available, numbers are even further down.
 With better health services, fewer children die, and families don't feel the urge to have as many.
 And where women have access to education, birth rates fall: women often have jobs and want fewer children; and education means they are better able to bargain with husbands for smaller families.